Handling Rejection | You Are Accepted

 INTRODUCTION

-Kindly raise your hands if you have ever asked something to someone.
+Could you raise your hands if you have ever asked something to someone?
 I see that all of you have asked others for something.
-Keeping that hands lifted if you have received everything you have asked others.
-No hands are up.
-That shows that we have all faced rejection at one time or another in life.
+Keep those hands lifted if you have received everything you have asked others.
+I see that no hands are up.
+This shows that we have all faced rejection at one time or another in life.

 What is rejection?
 Rejection is the sense of being unwanted.